 Never leave a pet in a closed garage.
 This includes "just for a few minutes while the car warms up."

-Carbon monoxide from a running engine builds up fast in an enclosed space—faster than you'd think in a single-car Chicago garage.
-And no, your cat "just hanging out" in there while you work on stuff isn't safe either.
+Carbon monoxide from a running engine builds up to lethal concentrations in 5-10 minutes in a single-car Chicago garage—faster than most people expect because these garages are small and poorly ventilated.
+Carbon monoxide is odorless; neither you nor your pet will notice until symptoms hit.
+And no, your cat "just hanging out" in there while you work on stuff isn't safe either—even without a running car, garages collect fumes from stored chemicals.

-If your cat likes the garage because it's warmer than outside, that's a sign they need better indoor options.
+If your cat likes the garage because it's warmer than outside, that's a sign they need better indoor options—the garage warmth isn't worth the risk.

 Summary: The Winter Checklist

-Need a walker who braves the Polar Vortex?
-Find a Winter-Proof Pro on Tails
+Need a walker who actually shows up in January?
+Find one on Tails

 Frequently Asked Questions